happyteamio/website/content/post/how-do-we-take-care-of-our-self-development.markdown

 ---
 layout: post
-title: 	"How do we care of our self-development"
+title: 	"How do we take care of our self-development"
 date: 	2016-08-10
 description: "We are very much dedicated to our self-development at Happy Team.
 Being a consultancy company means we care about constantly learning and improving.
 Therefore we dedicate our own time to such activities.
 But how do we do it?"
 author: "Michał Śliwoń"